Deleting posts automatically in Mastodon after a certain time period

 Using multiple accounts on Mastodon and the Fediverse

-First of all, it’s worth saying that most people do not need to use multiple accounts.
+First of all, it’s worth saying that most people do not need multiple accounts.
 The Fediverse is designed in such a way that people on different servers can interact seamlessly, as if they were all on one network.
-For most people, one account is enough, because it lets you interact with people on the whole network.
+For most people one account is enough, because it lets you interact with people on the whole network.
+However, there are situations where having more than one account is useful.

 ↩ Back to the front page